-July, 2018 to August 1, 2018 \$1025 August 2, 2018 to \$1025 + \$395 late fee = \$1420
+July, 2019 to August 1, 2019 \$1025 August 2, 2019 to August 15, 2019 \$1025 + \$395 late fee = \$1420

 After approval, if the candidate experiences an event that prevents sitting for the Certifying Examination, the ABOG should be notified immediately.
-If the request is made prior to September 15, 2018, and if the review committee agrees that the request is due to circumstances beyond the control of the candidate, the examination portion of the fee may be refunded minus a \$400 administrative processing fee.
+If the request is made prior to September 15, 2019, and if the review committee agrees that the request is due to circumstances beyond the control of the candidate, the examination portion of the fee may be refunded minus a \$400 administrative processing fee.
 However, the application fee and late fees are not refundable.

-The review committee cannot refund examination fees after September 15, 2018.
 The review committee will not consider any request that is based primarily on non-emergency matters.